Adrint/Analysis-of-Chopin-Airport-s-route-network-in-2018/README.md

-# ONS
+# Project for college - computer science
-# Analiza siatki połączeń lotniska Chopina w 2018 roku
+# Analysis of Chopin Airport's route network in 2018.
-# data - zebrane dane
+# data - collected data
-# program_bash - skrypt do uzyskania danych z serwera
+# program_bash - script that retrieves data from the server
-# program - głowny program do analizy danych
+# program - the main program for data analysis
-# sprawozdanie z projektu znajduje sie w formacie pdf
+# the project report is in pdf format (in Polish)